 About PatientWisdom, Inc.

-Our digital platforms transform the experience and delivery of care by listening to patients, providers, and community members – individually and at scale.
-We drive value by distilling real-world perspectives into meaningful, actionable insights to help health organizations become more responsive and successful.
-This practical combination of digital and personal is the key to leading in the age of consumerism and value-based care.
-Our health system partners recognize this, and three of them (Froedtert & MCW, OSF HealthCare, and Yale New Haven Health) are also investors.
+Our Wisdomics™ platform transforms the experience and delivery of care by listening to the people involved – patients, providers, and community members – individually and at scale.
+We capture real-world perspectives via our mobile-responsive digital solutions and distill the information into meaningful, actionable insights to help health organizations become more responsive and successful.
+This practical and powerful combination of digital + personal is the key to leading in the age of consumerism and value-based care.
+Our health system partners recognize this, and three of them are also investors.

 Making it easy to understand what matters to patients, ahead of clinical encounters, to improve the delivery and experience of care.